alin-c/vbs-formatter/README.md

 # VBS Formatter
-This is a VS Code extension to indent VBS and VBA files in the active text editor.
+Formats VBS and VBA code.

 This is a fork of VBA Formatter by threatcon (Antonio Turner), which is a fork of VBSPretty by lenilsondc (Lenilson de Castro).
-You can check out the originals here:
+You can check out the original code here:
 1. https://github.com/threatcon/vba-formatter
 2. https://www.npmjs.com/package/vbspretty

 This fork was primarily intended to allow using the indent character and size configured globally for VS Code.

 ## Features
-Formats VBS and VBA files.
+Formats VBS and VBA code.
+It uses global indentation settings (tab or space, indent size).

 ## Requirements
 VS Code v.1.85.0